Atsushi Kuroi

 Atsushi Kuroi (黒井敦史, Kuroi Atsushi) was a Japanese professional drifting driver who competed in the D1 Grand Prix series for Team Toyo with River Side.
-He died on 2 February 2010 during the evening due to a motorcycle accident.
+He died on 2 February 2010 during the evening following a motorcycle accident a day early.

-He loved cars from an early age and dreamed of getting his license, when he did the first car he got was a four-wheel drive as he was into WRC at the time.
+He loved cars from an early age and dreamed of getting his license.
+When he did the first car he got was a four-wheel drive as he was into WRC at the time.
 He enjoyed dirt driving but ran out of money for repairs to his car so he bought a Nissan Silvia (S13) and turned to drifting.
 He practiced a lot but as he mainly did it alone he couldn't tell whether he was any good, so he studied the drift bible and some other books on drifting to try to improve.
 Though he never knew whether he was any good until he began competing against other people.
 He was the manager of the River Side Tuning Garage in the Osaka prefecture, so he sponsored himself.

 He competed in the D1 Grand Prix series since it began in 2001, until his death before the 2010 season.
 He always used a Nissan Silvia (S13) as he loved the way they drift.
 The Silvias he used in the D1GP are not usual, his old one had an RB26 from a Nissan Skyline GT-R and his current car has a 1.5JZ from a Toyota Chaser, as he liked the bigger displacement engines.
+Kuroi won his first and only D1GP victory in 2007 at Fuji Speedway.